Feeling Anxious, Overwhelmed or

 SOLUTION:

-Slowly and gently, Jay courageously worked through the steps of MindAware 360™ to assess where she wanted change right away.
-Then, they learned essential information about the mind-body connection, to understand signals of the nervous system, lean into the discomfort and do the work necessary to learn regulation in relationships with Self and others.
+Slowly and gently, Finn courageously worked through the steps of MindAware 360™ to assess where they wanted change right away.
+Essential information about the mind-body connection, to understand signals of the nervous system, gently lean into somatic exercises and slowly learn regulation within, led to changes in relationships with Self and others.

 RESULT:

-With a commitment to making many small steps, Jay now has an understanding of their nervous system and secure attachment.
-Jay understands old stuck patterns and has knowledge, awareness, and tools to bring connection and compassion into their world.
+With a commitment to making many small steps, Finn now has an understanding of their nervous system and secure attachment.
+They understand signals of the nervous system, and have knowledge, awareness, and tools to bring connection and compassion into their world.

 PROBLEM: